raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step10.md

 **Industry**

 The production industry is not the only sector that will take advantage of robots.
-Earlier you heard about warehouse robots that assist in packing and shipping orders for large retailers - where would Amazon be without their robots?
-You also learned about robots being used to navigate dangerous environments, some industrial environments definitely fit this bill.
-Mining is a good example of this, not just coal or oil - but also the precious metals and materials for the components inside of our mobile phones and computers.
+Earlier you heard about warehouse robots that assist in packing and shipping orders for large retailers.
+You also learned about robots being used to navigate dangerous environments - some industrial environments definitely fit this bill.
+Mining is a good example of this; not just for coal or oil, but also the precious metals and materials for the components inside of our mobile phones and computers.

 ![A robot physically digging and mining - perhaps striking gold?
 Avoid coal or oil mining imagery]()